-Other English language qualifications may be acceptable so please contact us for further details.
-If we accept the English component of an international qualification then it will be included in the information given about the academic levels required.
-Please note that date restrictions may apply to some English language qualifications
+If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above for the relevant countries.

-If you are an international student requiring a Tier 4 visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.
+If you are an international student requiring a Student visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.

 If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.

-We offer dynamic and unique course for actors, directors, technical theatre specialists and students of theatre practice.
+We offer dynamic and unique courses for actors, directors, producers, technical theatre specialists and students of theatre practice.
 Training at East 15 draws upon 50 years of tradition combined with a keen sense of the world of stage and screen today.

 Our carefully selected modules will give you the chance to explore and develop your specialist training.

 Applications for our full-time undergraduate courses should be made through the Universities and Colleges Admissions Service (UCAS).
-Applications are online at: www.ucas.com.
-Full details on this process can be obtained from the UCAS website in the how to apply section.
+Full details on how to apply can be found on the filling in your UCAS undergraduate application web page.

 Our UK students, and some of our EU and international students, who are still at school or college, can apply through their school.
 Your school will be able to check and then submit your completed application to UCAS.
 Our other international applicants (EU or worldwide) or independent applicants in the UK can also apply online through UCAS Apply.

-The UCAS code for our University of Essex is ESSEX E70.
+The UCAS code for the University of Essex is ESSEX E70.
 The individual campus codes for our Loughton and Southend Campuses are ‘L’ and ‘S’ respectively.

-You also need to complete and send us a completed East 15 application form, including a copy of your audition payment receipt so that we can arrange your audition.
+You will also need to complete and send us an East 15 application form, including a copy of your audition payment receipt so that we can schedule your audition.

 For full details, please see the East 15 website.

 Applicants to this course will need to book an audition.
 If you apply to us through UCAS we will send you information on how to do this.
 Alternatively, you can apply to East 15 directly.
 If you’re resident in the UK you’ll visit our campus to take part in the audition, where you’ll meet some of our staff and sample our teaching.
-You’ll need to prepare three pieces of around two minutes each; one classic, one contemporary (post-1950), and one that contrasts well with the contemporary speech.
-You may also be asked to take part in a group workshop.
+Please see our website for more information about preparing for auditions.

 Our staff travel the world auditioning applicants so if you’re not resident in the UK, it’s likely that we’ll be in a location near you at some point.
 This will be a one-to-one audition.
 If you still can’t make a physical audition, we are sometimes able to accept video auditions.